john pratt - fact file

 John Pratt was a hard-working midfielder in the Tottenham midfield in the glory years of the early 1970s and into the tough times of relegation and then back to the First Division.
 Never the most silky skilled of players, it was his job to do the dirty work, which rarely earned him the adulation of his team-mates and he was often the butt of the fans wrath when things went wrong.
 But Pratt served as a loyal and dedicated Spurs man, going on to coach and manage Tottenham sides at various levels.

-Although John supported Orient as a youngster, he was playing with Brentford's junior side when he was seen in action by Terry Medwin, who coached him at Clark's College in Enfield, where he went to school.
+Born in Hackney, Pratt attended St. John the Baptist School in Hoxton and later Clark's College, Enfield.
+Although John supported Orient as a youngster, he was playing with Brentford's junior side for a year, where he was seen in action by Terry Medwin, who coached him at Clark's College in Enfield, where he went to school.
 Pratt had played for London Schools and spent a year with Brentford's youth team, as a centre half, although his size was against him making a success in that position.
 On signing for Tottenham he was moved to midfield, where he went on to play a significant number of games for the club.

-He worked for three months as an import/export clerk before embarking in a career in football, initially joining Spurs as an amateur before signing professional at 17½ in November 1965.
+He worked for three months as an import/export clerk before embarking in a career in football, initially joining Spurs as an amateur, being put straight into the Reserves, before signing professional at 17½ in November 1965.

 John was thrust into the spotlight, when he made his debut v Arsenal on 24th March 1969 at Highbury, as Spurs were hit with injuries and played a young defence, which also featured Ray Evans, also playing his first Spurs match.
 Bill Nicholson stuck with Pratt until the end of the season, but in 1969-70, he was sidelined until the shock FA Cup defeat by Crystal Palace, when some more senior players were dropped and Pratt was one of those given a chance to show what they could do.
 However, when Nicholson made the shock move of letting Jimmy Greaves leave the club and swapping him for Martin Peters, John was the one to make way for the England international.